MichielNoback/java_gitbook/05_web/databases.md

 ![add_datasource4.png](figures/add_datasource4.png)

-## The most simple implementation
+## The naive implementation

-Here follows soma class demonstrating the general usage of database interaction components.
+Here follow some classes demonstrating the general usage of database interaction components.
 You should not implement your logic like this - it is inefficient, not OO, and very ugly.
 A better solution follows later in this chapter.
-Study this class carefully so you understand how everything works at te syntax level.
+Study this class carefully so you understand how everything works at the syntax level.

 ```java
 package nl.bioinf.wis_on_thymeleaf.dao;